Bob Harris

 Can anyone identify any others here?

-Website visitor Jim Hawes identifies the main in the blue shirt as Santee creator Fred Puhn.
+"The man in the blue shirt is Santee creator Fred Puhn.

 At this legendary Riverside event Harris dueled Dave MacDonald in his "00" Special for the lead in one of Riverside's most famous battles.
 The two traded the lead frequently and lapped quickly enough to have been competitive in the 1961 Riverside GP a few months earlier.